-The conditional logic in the AnQi CMS template: flexible application{% if ... elif ... else ... %}Achieve multi-branch control
+The conditional logic in AnQi CMS template: flexible application{% if ... elif ... else ... %}Achieving multi-branch control

-As an experienced website operations expert, I know that flexible and diverse website content display is crucial for user experience and operational efficiency.AnQiCMS (AnQiCMS) provides us with powerful content management capabilities with its efficient and customizable features.How to display different content based on different situations in template creation, and achieve fine-grained content operation?{% if ... elif ... else ... %}.
+As an experienced website operations expert, I am well aware that flexible and variable website content display is crucial for user experience and operational efficiency.AnQiCMS (AnQiCMS) with its efficient and customizable features, provides us with powerful content management capabilities.How to display different content according to different situations in template creation to achieve refined content operation?This cannot help but mention the crucial conditional judgment statements in its Django-like template engine:{% if ... elif ... else ... %}.

-This set of tags allows us to execute different code blocks in templates based on specific conditions, making the website content dynamic and responsive.It is not only the foundation for personalized display, but also the key to improving user interaction and information delivery efficiency.
+This tag set allows us to execute different code blocks in the template based on specific conditions, making the website content dynamic and responsive.It is not only the basis for personalized display, but also the key to improving user interaction and information communication efficiency.

-In the AnQi CMS template, the most basic conditional judgment is{% if 条件 %} ... {% endif %}.
-It's like a simple switch, when the 'condition' is true, it executesifandendifContent between the semicolons; if the condition is not met, this content will be ignored.
+In AnQi CMS templates, the most basic conditional judgment is{% if 条件 %} ... {% endif %}.
+It's like a simple switch, when the "condition" is true, executeifandendifContent between; if the condition is not met, this content will be ignored.

-For example, we may want to display a welcome message after the user logs in, and a login prompt when not logged in:
+For example, we may want to display a welcome message after the user logs in, or a login prompt if not logged in.

 {% if is_logged_in %}